datalust/seq-extensions-logging/README.md

 }
 ```

-Log messages will be sent to Seq in batches and be visible in the Seq user interface:
+Log messages will be sent to Seq in batches and be visible in the Seq user interface.

-(Image here).

 Observe that correlation identifiers added by the framework, like `RequestId`, are all exposed and fully-searchable in Seq.

 ### Logging with message templates